 How to change your name – this question worries a lot of prospective brides.
 It is among the first steps to planning a wedding.
 Although changing your last name to the name of your partner is becoming less popular, it is still important.
-Changing the name due to the change of a marital status is one of the easiest ways.
+Changing the name due to the change of marital status is one of the easiest ways.
 It doesn’t require the court decision, but it doesn’t mean that this process happens automatically.

-1. Changing Name After Marriage
+Options On Changing Name After Marriage

 First of all, if you consider changing the name after marriage, you need to think of all the options that you have.

-Option 1 – Adopt New Spouse’s Surname
+Option 1: Adopt New Spouse’s Surname

-The most traditional way to change the name for a woman after marriage is to adopt their new spouse’s surname.
+The most traditional way to change the name of a woman after marriage is to adopt their new spouse’s surname.
 Anyway, times change, and couples sometimes use their right to change the name after marriage in a more modern fashion.
 The law confirms that the right to change the last name is true for both newlyweds.
 So sometimes the groom decides to take his spouse’s name, and not vice versa.

-Option 2 – Use Pre-Marital Surnames
+Option 2: Use Pre-Marital Surnames

 Another less patriarchal option includes changing last names of the couple into a hybernated version of their pre-marital surnames.
 You can even create a new amalgamation of your pre-marital surnames, which one or both spouses can adopt.
 Usually, the state law provides all the possible options, so you might want to check what else is available in your area.
 Anyway, the listed options are the most common ones.
 Remember that this is the name you are going to use from now on, and chose wisely.

-Option 3 – Remember About Spelling Of Your New Name
+Option 3: Remember About Spelling Of Your New Name

 Another thing that is very important is spelling.
 You need to be absolutely certain of the spelling of your new name.
 Misspelling might be a huge problem, so check everything twice the moment you decide to apply for a name change.
-There are several options how to change your name: in some states, you can see all the possible variants on the back of the Marriage License application form.
+There are several options on how to change your name: in some states, you can see all the possible variants on the back of the Marriage License application form.

-2. How To Change Your Name After Marriage
+How To Legally Change Your Last Name

 Once you have chosen the new surname, you must state your choice on the Marriage License application.
 In that case, the surname change takes legal effect as soon as the marriage ceremony finishes.
 Once you become Mr and Mrs your surname changes to the option you have chosen.
 At the same time, this is only the beginning of the process.
 You also need to change a lot of documents to make everything official.
 Public services, banks and airlines, school unions and your social network profile – all of these need to be updated.